 If the magnetometer clock cannot be set (for example, your setup might only allow for one-way communication), check the Ignore Mag Clock checkbox to activate Topside Timing mode.
-In this mode, BOB uses the time when the magnetometer reading is received and ignores the time on the magnetometer reading.
+In this mode, BOB uses the time when the magnetometer reading is received by the computer, and ignores the time included with the magnetometer reading.